NASA's tremendous success one billion miles beyond Pluto

 The burst of data sent Tuesday morning was merely to check that the spacecraft was still functioning — among other things not having been destroyed by running into a dust particle at 32,000 miles per hour.
 The audience at JHUAPL cheered as they watched the control room on a video feed as system after system reported “green,” meaning success.
 And one signal showed that the Solid State Recorder’s computer memory was full, indicating that the spacecraft took its quota of data.

-At a press conference an hour later, Principal Investigator Alan Stern of Southwest Research Institute of Boulder, Colorado, led a team reporting on what is known, though the images from last night won’t be available until Wednesday.
+At a press conference an hour later, Principal Investigator Alan Stern of Southwest Research Institute of Boulder, Colorado, led a team reporting on what is known, though the images from Tuesday won’t be available until Wednesday.

 “I don’t know about you, I’m liking this 2019 thing so far,” joked Stern.
 Mission Operations chief Alice Bowman reported on the data successfully received via the Madrid station of the Deep Space Network.